Food and Agriculture Organization of the United Nations (FAO)

 The One Health Technical Group for Europe (OHTG) is practically a Secretariat of the Regional One Health Coordination Mechanism.

-The Group comprises liaison officers from each Tripartite organization (FAO, OIE, WHO) and relevant technical staff.
-The Group provides coordination and implementation of joint regional actions by the Tripartite, including joint resource mobilization, setting agenda, sharing information.
+The Group comprises liaison officers from FAO, WOAH, WHO and relevant technical staff.
+The Group provides coordination and implementation of joint regional actions by the Quadripartite, including joint resource mobilization, setting agenda, sharing information.

 OHEG established the Regional One Health Partner Platform as a third part of the Regional One Health Coordination Mechanism, with aim to involve major partners and stakeholders, including representatives of competent authorities from Members and to increase effectiveness of the Mechanism.